ikluft/ikluft-tools/perl-on-pi/README.md

 ## [gps-read.pl](gps-read.pl) - read data from a GPS
 ![GPS breadboard layout diagram](pi-gps-breadboard.png)
 Though you could just use GPSD for this, gps-read.pl demonstrates Perl code to directly access the serial port in the Raspberry Pi's GPIO pins to read data from a GPS.
 This assumes the GPS outputs in standard NMEA format.

-For the specific example I used an [AdaFruit 746 Ultimate GPS Breakout Board](https://www.adafruit.com/products/746) and [T-Cobbler Plus GPIO interface](https://www.adafruit.com/products/2028).
+For the specific example I used an [AdaFruit 746 Ultimate GPS Breakout Board](https://www.adafruit.com/products/746) and [AdaFruit 2028 T-Cobbler Plus GPIO interface](https://www.adafruit.com/products/2028), or equivalent.
 Note that this uses the 40-pin GPIO from the RasPi A+/B+ and later.
 At the time of this writing that's everything *except the original RasPi 1*, which has an older 22-pin interface and needs the original T-Cobbler (no plus) interface board and 22-pin cable.

 ### Installation
 Run the following commands on the Raspberry Pi to install it.